Nemanja Bjelica

 Bjelica with Serbia in August 2015.

-Nemanja Bjelica (Немања Бјелица, /sr/; born 9 May 1988) is a Serbian former professional basketball player who is the head of basketball operations of Bahçeşehir Koleji.
+Nemanja Bjelica (Немања Бјелица, /sr/; born 9 May 1988) is a Serbian executive and former professional basketball player who most recently became sporting director for Bahçeşehir Koleji of the Turkish Basketbol Süper Ligi (BSL).
 He represented the senior Serbian national team in international competition.
 Bjelica was an All-Euroleague First Team selection as well as the Euroleague MVP in 2015.
 Bjelica started his NBA career as a 27-year-old rookie when he signed in 2015 and played for the Minnesota Timberwolves for three seasons before signing with the Sacramento Kings in the 2018 offseason.
 In 2021, he was traded to the Miami Heat before signing with the Golden State Warriors during the offseason.
 With the Warriors, he won an NBA championship in 2022.